 - Can I get a failing grade removed from my transcript?

-In exceptional circumstances, the dean of students can e-flag a course on your transcript – this means that it is excluded from your completed credits and GPA- by speaking with your faculty advisor.
+In exceptional circumstances, you can e-flag a course on your transcript – this means that it is excluded from your completed credits and GPA- by speaking with your faculty advisor.

 Contact your advisor for more information!

 - How can I use the Office for Students With Disabilities?